Craterostigmus tasmanianus: Distribution, habitat and ecology

 Craterostigmus tasmanianus is widespread across Tasmania (and especially common in the west), as well as other nearby islands, but not on the mainland.
 It is found in a variety and elevations, ranging from sea-level to highland (up to 1300 m), but is restricted to woodland habitats, both dry and wet.
 In drier areas, it is restricted microhabitats such as leaf litter, piled rocks rotting logs, and deep humus.
 The record for average density is one specimen per 12 m^{2}, from a 1992 hand-collecting expedition (in Nothofagus forest).

 Behaviour

 Reproduction and development

 The brood chambers of C. tasmanianus are usually cavities in damp rotting logs or excavations in the soil.
 The breeding season runs from November to February, and brooding occurs between September and April.
-Like members of the Scolopendramorph and Geophilmorph orders, the mother coils around the eggs and early instars to guard them.
+Like members of the Scolopendromorph and Geophilmorph orders, the mother coils around the eggs and early instars to guard them.
 Hatchlings emerge from the eggs with 12 pairs of legs, then gain three final ones in their first moult.
 They then disperse in winter into the leaf litter.
 Mothers have been recorded to lay anywhere between 44 and 77 eggs at a time.